 // controller.abort() to cancel

 Open a stream, append chunks to the UI, and handle cancel + errors gracefully.
-The UX should feel responsive even before the full response finishes.
+The UX should feel responsive even before the full response finishes, but the real production requirement is keeping partial and final output correct.